Purchase any plan and enjoy the discount. Limited time only!

 I was in Manila, El Nido and Coron.
 It worked well enough in Manila that I had no complaints.
 In El Nido, I had to manually select a network for it to work.
 Leaving it on automatic on the phone will choose the wrong network.
 In Coron, I had no reception once outside the main town.
 My wife had a physical SIM card and she had no issues.

-Philippines offers about 100 travel eSIM providers and roughly 3,000 prepaid data plans, giving travelers a wide variety of options that makes it easy to find an eSIM that suits their needs.
+In the Philippines, you can choose from 110 travel eSIM providers and about 3, 600 prepaid data plans, giving a wide variety of options that make it easy to find an eSIM that fits your needs.

 In the Philippines, the primary Mobile Network Operators (MNOs) providing mobile services are: